 Research Databases by Subject: Here students can find databases listed by subject.

 Online Tutorials: From this link, students can gain access to our tutorials on how to search the databases, KentLINK and other processes that may be helpful for users.
 There are also tutorials on plagiarism and citation styles as well.

-Remote Authentication: From this link, students can access the VPN which will allow them the same access to resources off campus they would get on campus, or click the Access Status box in the left column of this page.
+Remote Authentication: From this link, students can read information about accessing the same resources from off campus that they would get on campus, or click the Access Status box in the left column of this page.

 Search Research Databases by Subject to find articles

 Distance Learner Book Delivery: If a student lives more than 30 miles from the Kent State University library (main or regional campuses) and they do not attend classes on any campus, books can be delivered to their home.
 This link can help students set up this service.